nikitavoloboev/data/meta/meta.md

 The structure of each of the posts will often look roughly like this:
 1. Title
 2. Description
-	- my thoughts on the topic
+	- My thoughts on the topic.
 3. Subtopics
-	- various subtopics related to the main topic
+	- Various subtopics related to the main topic.
 4. Snippets
-	- if the topic is programming related, I will attach a few Gists related to the topic I personally use
+	- If the topic is programming related, I will attach a few Gists related to the topic I personally use.
 5. Links
-	- links related to the topic
+	- Links related to the topic.
 6. Notes
-	- my own personal notes on the matter as well as things I found interesting on the internet regarding the topic
+	- My own personal notes on the matter as well as things I found interesting on the internet regarding the topic.
-		- I often give a link of where I got things from
+		- I often give a link of where I got things from.

 Aside from this wiki, I also share [various mind maps I have made](./my-mind.md).